The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Introduction

 In the context of \Cref{thm:CY-correspondence}, two pairs $(\Lambda,I)$ and $(\Lambda',I')$ as in~\eqref{it:thm:CY-correspondence:gLambda} are equivalent if there exists an algebra isomorphism $\varphi\colon\Lambda\stackrel{\sim}{\to}\Lambda'$ such that $\varphi^*(I')\cong I$.
 We also mention that some of the conditions in \eqref{it:thm:CY-correspondence:gLambda:it:CY} can be formulated purely in terms of $\Lambda$, see \Cref{prop:graded-bimodule-iso-vs-pairing}.

-Removing the bimodule Calabi--Yau properties in from \Cref{thm:CY-correspondence}, that is items \eqref{it:thm:CY-correspondence:dgAs:it:CY} and \eqref{it:thm:CY-correspondence:gLambda:it:CY}, yields precisely the condtions in~\cite[Theorem~A]{JKM22}, which is the main theorem therein.
-Hence the theorem follows from~\cite[Theorem~A]{JKM22} as soon as we verify that the correspondence in \Cref{thm:CY-correspondence} is well defined, and establish that the inverse correspondence in \cite[Theorem~A]{JKM22} preserves the respective Calabi--Yau properties in~\Cref{thm:CY-correspondence}.
-Both of these steps are non-trivial.
+Removing the bimodule Calabi--Yau properties \eqref{it:thm:CY-correspondence:dgAs:it:CY} and \eqref{it:thm:CY-correspondence:gLambda:it:CY} from \Cref{thm:CY-correspondence} yields precisely~\cite[Theorem~A]{JKM22}, which is the main theorem therein.
+Hence the theorem follows from~\cite[Theorem~A]{JKM22} as soon as we verify that the correspondence is compatible with the Calabi--Yau properties \eqref{it:thm:CY-correspondence:dgAs:it:CY} and \eqref{it:thm:CY-correspondence:gLambda:it:CY}.
+This is non-trivial.
 As we explain below, our proof of~\Cref{thm:CY-correspondence} makes use of techniques of homotopy theory, in particular of an extension to $A_\infty$-bimodules~\cite{JM25} of the enhanced obstruction theory for $A_\infty$-algebras developed by the second-named author in~\cite{Mur20b} and, in this way, it has some formal similarities with our proof of~\cite[Theorem~A]{JKM22}.